I-m-gopal/Daily_programming_challange/README.md

 # Daily_programming_challange
 This repository contains daily coding challenges designed to improve problem-solving skills and programming proficiency.
-Each day, a new problem is added with detailed descriptions, test cases, and solutions in various programming languages."
+Each day, a new problem is added with descriptions and solution in C++ programming languages."